Easy Red Beans and Rice Recipe

 • Gather and prep all the ingredients.

 • Heat the oil in a Dutch oven or other heavy pot over medium-high heat.
-Add the onion, reduce heat to medium and cook for 5-7 minutes or until it softens up.
+Add the onion, reduce heat to medium and cook for 5 to 7 minutes or until it softens up.

-• Add the celery and green bell pepper and continue cooking another 5-7 minutes or until everything is becoming melty soft.
+• Add the celery and green bell pepper and continue cooking another 5 to 7 minutes or until everything is becoming melty soft.

 Cooked onions in white Dutch oven.